Is Bulletproof Upgraded Coffee as good as Dave Asprey says? If you believe Joe Rogan and the guys at Caveman Coffee, the answer is no.

 Now don’t get too excited just yet, as Bulletproof Coffee isn’t available in the little K-cups we Keurig owners have come to know and love.
 To make Bulletproof Coffee in your Keurig coffee maker, you need to buy a reusable K-cup.
 So you’re not only helping the environment by eliminating empty K-cup after empty K-cup from clogging up our landfills, you’re getting arguably some of the best coffee on the market, made in the most popular and easiest to use coffee maker.

 I’m sure I’ve mentioned it before somewhere on this blog as I’ve written about Bulletproof Upgraded Coffee a number of times, but this will be the first time I’ve dedicated a blog post to it.
-At any rate, reusable K-cups can be found virtually anywhere that K-cups are found, but if you haven’t been able to locate one yourself, Onnit has one available along with Bulletproof Coffee and all of its accoutrements, such as Bulletproof MCT Oil and Onnit coconut oil.
+At any rate, reusable K-cups can be found virtually anywhere that K-cups are found, but if you haven’t been able to locate one yourself, Amazon has one available along with Bulletproof Coffee and all of its accoutrements, such as Bulletproof MCT Oil.

-Before purchasing though, make sure to check the model of your Keurig, as the Ekobrew Reusable K-Cup found at Onnit is not compatible with the following models: Keurig B30, B130, B150, B155, B3000, the Vue Brewer, or Mr. Coffee KG-5.
+Before purchasing though, make sure to check the model of your Keurig, as some reusable K-Cups like the Ekobrew Reusable K-Cup is not compatible with the following models: Keurig B30, B130, B150, B155, B3000, the Vue Brewer, or Mr. Coffee KG-5.
 If the Keurig machine you have isn’t one of those listed, you’re in luck!
 It will now be that much easier to make your Bulletproof Coffee each morning.

 Did you know that caffeine is the most widely used drug on earth?
 It’s not that hard to believe when you consider how many coffee shops there are and how many people rely on them to help start their day.
 I’ll admit that for a long time I too would grab a coffee on my way to work, but I’ve managed to kick that habit and have felt a lot better because of it.
 Sure, it could be because I’ve substituted coffee from Starbucks and similar chains with Bulletproof Coffee, but also because I’ve found other ways to get energy during the day.